renatolinsdigital/reddit-like-app/README.md

 - This application is mocked, so every data displayed is just representative, inclusive the API data itself
 - As long as we are not dealing with a parameterized API, all data will be queried at once and then filtered within the app
-- A fake user is being stored on a Redux toolkit store, but it is just to illustrate how logged user information could be used across the application.
+- A fake user is being put into the store, but it is just to illustrate how logged user information could be used across the application.
 This app doesn't cover authentication features
 - For the sake of avoiding extra complexity regarding data transformations, all models that are common to both API and the app will be exactly the same.
-In this case, if the API is returning a field with snake case (eg: __created_at__), the Typescript model will respect that, even though camel case is the standard for Javascript/Typescript
+In this case, if the API is returning a field with snake case (eg: __created_at__), the Typescript model will follow that, even though camel case is the standard for Javascript and Typescript
 - Lifting state + prop drilling between sibling components or components with sub-components is perfectly fine.
 We need some room not to make development too verbose, as well as criteria not to write code that is hard to maintain

 # Features, approaches and techniques

-- API will hold original data in a way it will not be changed by this application.
-Filters will create local chunks of data for presentation only
+- API will hold original data in a way it will not be changed by this application, store will just hold copies of back-end data
+- Filters will be copies of the fetched value so that components can safely transform and exchange data
-- The Search by text text will be a filter against post title and author name - TBD >>>>>>>>>>>>>>>>>>>>>>>>>>
+- The Search by text text will be a filter against post title, author, category and url
-- There will be buttons to order by upvotes and number of comments - TBD >>>>>>>>>>>>>>>>>>>>>>>>>>
+- There are buttons for ordering by both the most upvoted and the most commented posts.
+As this application is just a tech demo, these types of ordering will be considered enough

 ### Implemented

  - Component-first approach: With the help of Styled components, every UI element is mapped to a component
- - State management: Example of storing logged-in user data with Redux toolkit
+ - State management: Example of storing user data with Redux toolkit
- - Data fetching with Axios Redux Toolkit
+ - Data fetching with Axios + Async chunks handled by Redux Toolkit
- - Linting - TBD
+ - Linting with ??????????????????
  - Responsiveness - TBD
  - Git standards HUSKY - ????????????
 TBD